MikeTheHammer/wmul_rivendell/README.md

 OUTPUT_FILENAME   [OPTIONS]`

 1. **RIVENDELL_CART_FILENAME** is the name of the Cart Data Dump file.
 2. **OUTPUT_FILENAME** is the name of the file to which the script should write.
-(If a file with this name already exists, it will be overwritten.)
+If a file with this name already exists, it will be renamed with "_old" at the end.)
 3. There are eight **[OPTIONS]**:

     a. **--include_all_cuts** If this flag is set, all the cuts will be